nickpoerio/SelfDrivingCar-Course1-Proj1/README.md

 The objective of the project is to detect lane lines using Python and OpenCV

-Code Files list
+Code files list
 ---
-P1.ipynb   -  python notebook
+P1.ipynb   -  python notebook (created with Anaconda 5.0)

-Output folder list
+Output folders list
 ---

 - test_images_output
 - test_videos_output